What is supervision?

 My background as supervisor

-Next to my own experience as a psychotherapist and trainer of psychotherapists, I am Primary Supervisor in the MSc Integrative Psychotherapy of the Metanoia Institute in London since 2008.
+Next to my own experience as a psychotherapist and trainer of psychotherapists, I am Primary Supervisor in the MSc Integrative Psychotherapy of the Metanoia Institute in London since 2008 and in the International Academy of Integrative Psychotherapy in Tbilisi (Geogia).
 I complement this extensive experience by ongoing study of state-of-the-art psychotherapy research.

 Where: Available both in Brussels and in Hoegaarden.